jiahuei/ubuntu-fresh-install-scripts/README.md

 ## Instructions
 1. Download your relevant NVIDIA CUDA `run` file and place it inside `cuda` directory
 2. Run `bash 1_disable_nouveau.sh` and reboot as instructed
-3. Run `bash 2_install_nvidia_driver_cuda.sh`,
+3. Run `bash 2_install_nvidia_driver_cuda.sh`
+    1. At the CUDA installation screen, under "Driver", select "Do not install OpenGL".
+    For CUDA 9.0, say "no" to "OpenGL" and "NVIDIA Xserver"
-and verify that both driver and CUDA versions are correct
+    2. Verify that both driver and CUDA versions are correct
 4. Run `bash 3_install_essential_softwares.sh`

 ---